-We will type 30% into the place for output.
-Then we'll switch to the magenta channel and type 24% in the space for output.
+We'll type 30% into the place for output.
+Then we'll switch to the magenta channel in the drop-down and type 24% in the space for output.
 Finally, we type 8% for cyan output (33% of the magenta value).

-Finally, Image > Mode > RGB Color.
+Finally, go to Image > Mode > RGB Color.
 Save.
-That's all there is to it.

 C: 6% M:22% Y:18%